Quakeuse/learning_docker/README.md

 **VOLUME** to define the usable volumes

 **CMD** to define the command by default during the execution of the Docker containers

+## To publish on Docker Hub

++ *docker tag ocr-docker-build:latest YOUR_USERNAME/ocr-docker-build:latest* to create a link between our image ocr-docker-build:latest previously created and the image that will be sent on Docker Hub
++ *docker push YOUR_USERNAME/ocr-docker-build:latest* to send the image on Docker Hub